Mernda: Retail

 The 4000 square metre Mernda Villages Shopping Centre is located at the corner of Kalkallo Way and Mernda Village Drive and features a Woolworths supermarket and 10 speciality stores.
 The centre also includes 180 car spaces and bicycle facilities.
 Mernda is located just a 10-minute drive to Westfield Plenty Valley Shopping Centre and Pacific Epping.

 Mernda Junction Shopping Centre opened in February 2019, and is located on the corner of Plenty Road and Bridge Inn Road.

 The Mernda Town Centre Woolworths led shopping centre opened on 27 October 2022.

 The Mernda Villages post office is located on Mernda Village Drive.

+Transport

+Mernda is currently served by the Mernda railway station, the terminus of the Mernda railway line.
+Formerly, it served the old Mernda Station (formerly South Yan Yean), and Rail Motor Stopping Place No. 26.
+These stations used to serve the now demolished Whittlesea Line.
+The suburb is also served by numerous bus routes.

 Medical facilities

 Mernda Village Medical & Dental is located along Mernda Village Drive opposite Woolworths.
 Maternal Health Services is located in the Mernda Villages Community Activity Centre.

 Mernda Junction Medical with Pathology on-site located within Mernda Junction Shopping Centre.

 Bridge Inn Medical is in Mernda Town Centre.

 Community Facilities

 Mernda Villages Community Activity Centre, provides an early learning centre, Child care, Maternal Health Services and an array of activities available at the new state of the art Mernda Villages Community Activity Centre.

 Mernda Library is located within Mernda Town Centre.
 It opened on 22 January 2024 and is managed by Yarra Plenty Regional Library.
 The library contains a bespoke, carefully curated collection including Book Express titles and language collections for both Hindi and Punjabi.
 There is also a variety of helpful facilities including a free tea and coffee station, community lounge, public computers and charging lockers for personal devices.